aarsri/reading-group/Hofmann24/handout.md

 (turgeishity and prienishity).

 **Low Regularity Adjectives (-ive and -ous)**
-* MGL (rule-based model) and GCM (analogy-based model) give variable predictions for these classes.
+* MGL (rule-based) and GCM (analogy) give variable predictions for these classes.
 They agree on predictions for only 54% of the adjective types.
 * *Token-based GCM* (which considers word frequency) matches GPT-J’s predictions better than the rule-based MGL or type-based GCM.
 * Example: Nonce Word "pepulative":
   * MGL (rule-based) predicts "-ity" (pepulativity) because it applies a general rule for adjectives ending in -ive.
-  - GCM (analogy-based) is influenced by seen examples.
+  - GCM (analogy) is influenced by seen examples.
 There are more "-ity" derivatives overall for similar adjectives (e.g., “-lative”), but high-frequency neighbors like manipulativeness (1,544 occurrences) bias GCM toward "-ness."
-  - **GPT-J** predicts "-ness" (e.g., *pepulativeness*), aligning with the **token-based GCM**.
+  - GPT-J predicts "-ness" (e.g., *pepulativeness*), aligning with the token-based GCM.
 * Conclusion: GPT-J’s behavior supports analogy-based reasoning, particularly influenced by token frequency, over strict rule application.
+ * While analogical generalization seems to be used for cases with high variability, LLMs may also use rules for highly regular patterns, aligning with dual-mechanism theories in morphology.
+To be explored in the following sections...

+[Include Figure 1]

 ## Predictions for Seen Words

 ## Frequency Effects and Analogical Pressure